-The DCC, as part of its annual strategic investment consultant objectives has set the DC investment adviser (LCP) an objective to "help the DCC implement an investment strategy that integrates its policy on ESG (including climate change) and stewardship".
+The DCC, as part of its annual strategic investment consultant objectives has set the Plan's investment adviser (LCP) an objective to "help the DCC implement an investment strategy that integrates its policy on ESG (including climate change) and stewardship".

-The Trustee's advisers are members of a number of bodies such as the Institutional Investors Group on Climate Change, Investment Consultants Sustainability Working Group, Net Zero Investment Consultant Initiative, Pensions for Purpose and Glasgow Financial Alliance for Net Zero.
-The Trustee's actuarial adviser, Mercer, also participates in the Institute and Faculty of Actuaries Climate Risk and Sustainability course.
-Redington, LCP and Mercer's competence and expertise on climatechange is demonstrated through the fact they are all signatories to the UK Stewardship Code, the provision of training to the Trustee on this topic and on an ongoing basis through the provision of timely, relevant, and accurate advice on the subject at quarterly CWG and DCC and DBC meetings.
+LCP are members of a number of bodies such as the Institutional Investors Group on Climate Change, Investment Consultants Sustainability Working Group, Net Zero Investment Consultant Initiative and Pensions for Purpose.

+LCP's competence and expertise on climate-change is demonstrated through the fact they are signatories to the UK Stewardship Code, the provision of training to the Trustee on this topic and on an ongoing basis through the provision of timely, relevant, and accurate advice on the subject at quarterly CWG and DCC meetings.